 A: The largest long term risks are that we do not secure enough investment from the community.
 These risks are heavily mitigated by the financial return of the project, plus we will maintain the ability to sell electricity directly to the grid as a backup.
 By offering competitive prices to both shareholders and the business owner, we can be confident that the project will attract interest on both sides and have modelled a’ Covid’ scenario to ensure that the project is sufficiently robust to resist such unexpected events.
 In a case where there is a shortfall in community investment, we also have the possibility of topping up equity shortfall with a small commercial loan, or not taking the project forward.
 At the moment, one risk is the potential cost to connect into the electricity grid, which has come back higher than expected.
 We are hopeful that we can reduce this cost either through redesigning aspects of the scheme or through the additional grant support requested from CARES.
 Either way, this is a risk which we know we can address prior to deciding to push go on the project.

 12. Q: Why solar rather than other renewables?

 A: We are actively considering other technologies and other sites, but this is primarily about risk.
-Roof mounted solar is extremely well proven and easy to predict generation and income into the future.
+Roof mounted or ground mounted solar is extremely well proven and easy to predict generation and income into the future.
 It is also more straightforward in terms of planning permission than other technologies and so gives us the chance to deliver a project within the short to medium term and establish a foundation from which to explore other projects.

 13. Q: How much money will the community green fund, business owner and community shareholders make?